ayushpratap121/PINN_For_Milling_Ops/README.md

 # Physics-Informed Neural Network for Energy Modeling in Milling Processes

+Nature creates us and gives brain.
+We observe nature and develops Laws of Physics.
+We mimic Brain and develop Artificial neural network (ANN).
+ANN evolved to Physics-Informed Neural Network (PINN) with physical laws.
 This repository contains the implementation, datasets, and experiments for Physics-Informed Neural Networks (PINNs) applied to spindle power / energy prediction in milling operations.
 The work compares **purely data-driven Artificial Neural Networks (ANNs)** with **Soft-Constraint PINNs** and **Hybrid PINNs**, highlighting the advantages of physics-guided learning for **robust extrapolation, physical consistency, and explainability**.